Groningen: Immigration

+In 1945 Indonesia, then a Dutch territory, declared independence, and in 1950 the Moluccan (now Malaku) islands declared independence from Indonesia, though this was ultimately unsuccessful.
+Subsequently a large contingent of Moluccan Soldiers found themselves unwelcome in Indonesia, and by agreement with the Dutch government, were accepted in the Netherlands.
+3,500 Moluccan soldiers and their families arrived in the Netherlands in 1951.
+250 of these were housed at Camp Nuis, a former labour camp close to Groningen.
+The camp was closed in 1961.

 Religion

 The majority of people in Groningen, slightly more than 70%, are non-religious.
 With 25.1%, the largest religion in Groningen is Christianity.

 Population growth

 The municipality of Groningen has grown rapidly.
 In 1968 it expanded by mergers with Hoogkerk and Noorddijk, and in 2019 it merged with Haren and Ten Boer.

 All historical data are for the original city limits, excluding Hoogkerk, Noorddijk, Haren and Ten Boer.

 It has a land area of 168.93 km2, and a total area, including water, of 180.21 km2.
 Its population density is 1,367 residents per km^{2} (3,540 per square mile).
 On 1 January 2019, it was merged with the municipalities of Ten Boer and Haren.
 The Groningen-Assen metropolitan area has about half a million inhabitants.

 Culture

 Groningen is nationally known as the "Metropolis of the North".
 The city is regarded as the main urban centre of the Northern part of the country, particularly in the fields of education, business, music and other arts.
 It is also known as "Martinistad", referring to the tower of the Martinitoren, which is named after Groningen's patron saint Martin of Tours.
 The large student population also contributes to the very diverse cultural scene for a city of its size.